 Sleeping Arrangements – There are a few bed frames with basic straw mattresses, but for larger groups you’ll be sleeping on the floor of the historic buildings, so feel free to bring a cot.
 Bring your sleeping pads, sleeping bags, pillows, and lots of warm PJ’s!
 It can be quite cold here at night.
 Please note, that electrical outlets are limited.
 Please plan accordingly.

 Firewood – Bring what you can.
-A typical class overnight ELP uses 8 boxes of wood (¼ cord).
+A typical overnight can use 8 boxes of wood (¼ cord).

 Other Items to Bring – Please take a look at the Items to Bring list that we share with our regular ELP school groups.
 Some items might not be relevant, but this will give you a good idea of what to bring.

 Required Forms – All participants MUST sign the FRC Liability form; we have one for adults and one for minors.
 If your group wants to share images from your stay (which we’d love), please sign our Media Form.
 Please sing and return the Covid liability form for each participant as well.
 The Head Organizer of your group must sign and turn in the FRC Contract – Overnight in the Compound.

 Clean Up – All groups MUST clean, dry and put away all equipment belonging to FRC and California State Parks.
 Your FRC Instructor will provide instructions only.

 Family Camp Sample Schedule – It’s important to communicate with FRC staff if creating a custom schedule.
 You are welcome to use your own creative ideas to augment the onsite program.
 However, any significant variation from the sample MUST be discussed prior to your visit.